Robin problems with indefinite linear part and competition phenomena: Acknowledgments

 \section{Acknowledgments}

-This research was supported in part by the Slovenian Research Agency grants P1-0292, J1-7025, and J1-6721.
-V. R\u adulescu was supported by a grant of the Romanian National Authority for Scientific Research and Innovation, CNCS-UEFISCDI, project number PN-III-P4-ID-PCE-2016-0130.
+This research was supported by the Slovenian Research Agency grants P1-0292, J1-7025, and J1-6721, and the Romanian National Authority for Scientific Research and Innovation, CNCS-UEFISCDI, project PN-III-P4-ID-PCE-2016-0130.
 We thank the referee for comments.